What Is Gold-Rated Leather?

 Arzignano is in the very heart of the leather producing region of Italy - with a tradition that dates back many centuries.
 The tannery was founded in 1958, and over the years has remained in the hands of the same family - la famiglia is always important in Italy!

-Brothers, Santo and Bruno, started the company with their father Arciso.
-Over the decades it has grown - in size and reputation, but also in its sense of responsibility.
+Brothers Santo and Bruno Mastrotto started the company with their father Arciso.
+They decided to give it the family name - Conceria Mastrotto (Italian for Mastrotto Tannery).
+Now called Mastrotto Group, over the decades the company has grown - in size, reach, and reputation, but also in its sense of responsibility.

 We were impressed by the tannery’s environmental credentials, and the way they treat and protect their workers.